react-cosmos/react-cosmos/docs/getting-started/migration.md

 - Codebase brought up to date with standards and dependencies.
 - Webpack plugin extracted from core packages.
 - New Vite plugin.
-- In progress: Official APIs for both bundler and UI plugins.
+- Official APIs for both server and UI plugins.

 ## Breaking Changes